madgik/exareme2/documentation/algorithms-user-guide.md

 ```

 We might think that we have to compute $\\hat{y}$ in a single round, then share the
-result with the local nodes, and finally compute the TSS in a second round.
+result with the local workers, and finally compute the TSS in a second round.
 But in fact, the whole computation can be done in a single round.
 We first develop
 the square of the difference.